a1exnd3r/coding-styleguide/README.md

 ## Anti-Rules

-- ❌ No endless refactoring
+- ❌ Endless refactoring
-- ❌ No committee debates
+- ❌ Committee debates
-- ❌ No “best practices for the sake of it”
+- ❌ Best practices (for the sake of it)
-- ❌ No mob programming (I’d rather eat sand)

 ---